MCP Server¶

 Pass --profile NAME to pin the server to one profile regardless of UI switches (useful when you run several MCP servers in parallel for different profiles, or want stable scoping for automation).

-Tier filtering: tools are filtered at startup based on --allow.
+Tier filtering: tools are filtered at startup based on --allow (stdio) or ~/.kaisho/mcp-allow (HTTP, set via Settings -> Integrations).
 A read-only server cannot call write tools even if the client requests them.
+The HTTP default is read, so an upgrade never silently widens what a remote client can drive.

 No secrets exposure: API keys and credentials in settings.yaml are never returned by any tool.
 The settings service is not exposed as an MCP tool.